 Extent: 3,608,172 ha (13.70% of New Zealand)

 Low relief maps bedrock areas less than 8 degrees.
-This sibling has a moderate dilution potential for downstream receiving environments.
+This sibling has a moderate to low dilution potential for downstream receiving environments.
 Runoff risk is typically lower than the other bedrock environments.

 Extent: 444,594 ha (1.69% of New Zealand)